CU-Boulder-CRDDS/Research-Data-Foundations-Camp-2024/content/wrap-up/microcredential.md

 ## What You Will Receive

-If you complete and submit the microcredential project, you will receive a digital certificate that officially certifies your participation in the Bootcamp, and your completion of the associated project.
-This certificate will include a link to the repository containing your project materials; this will allow those viewing the microcredential (for example, future employers, supervisors, or collaborators) to verify your familiarity with the Bootcamp's core competencies.
+If you complete and submit the microcredential project, you will receive a digital certificate that officially certifies your participation in the Research Data Camp, and your completion of the associated project.
+This certificate will include a link to the repository containing your project materials; this will allow those viewing the microcredential (for example, future employers, supervisors, or collaborators) to verify your familiarity with the Camp's core competencies.

 ## Examples